- Insolvency is the term that is used to describe the position of a company when it is unable to pay its debts as they become due and payable

 On the other hand, the balance-sheet test assesses the solvency of a company in reference to the total external liabilities against the total value of company assets.
 Therefore, if a company’s liabilities are greater than the total sum of its assets, the company is insolvent.

-The cash-flow test is the principal test that is used by the Courts when determining whether a company is solvent.
+The cash-flow test is the principal test that is used by the Courts when determining whether a company is solvent or insolvent.
 The cash-flow test requires an analysis of:

 - The company’s existing debts;